Lucero Oyarzun

 -

-The last great challenge we face is to ban and eliminate these weapons.
+Nuclear weapons are banned and now the challenge we face is to eliminate them.
 Face it with us.
-We're nearly there.